Kristina01111000/Drws_site/README.md

 - Prepare for an email blast for next week
 - Try getting images from bigstock that he already owns for the slides
-- Make a new pdf on the fourissimo page to get rid of the 48 thing in the tab when it opens
 - On fourissimo page see if there is a way to accept attachments
 - Put numbers back in front of the lessons on the learning program page ie Lesson 1, lesson 2

-- edit the yellow image to green

 - see how the quiz is going
 - Make all patreon links open in a new tab
-Change all the greens on the site to blend with the header color Make origins lesson quiz
+- Change all the greens on the site to blend with the header color
+- Make origins lesson quiz
-Make both sizes of slides, edit it so they show up only on the correct size screen Add something to membership confirmation page about the community -> dr w is going to do this
+- Make both sizes of slides, edit it so they show up only on the correct size screen
+- Add something to membership confirmation page about the community -> dr w is going to do this